-Still photographs are permitted, provided that the team has the rights to them.
-The photos do not need to be created during the Official Time Period; however, stills created outside of the Official Time Period may not be used in sequence to create the illusion of motion are not acceptable as core footage, but are acceptable as supporting footage.
+Still photos are permitted as core footage.
+The still photos do not need to be created during the Official Time Period.
+Note: Still photos created outside of the Official Time Period being used in a sequence to create the illusion of motion are not acceptable as core footage, but are acceptable as supporting footage.

 Each participating team must have a representative at the official Kickoff Event of the 48 Hour Film Project, as listed on your city's webpage.